World's Ugliest Dog Contest awards underdogs' inner beauty

 Besides the main crown, the Spirit Award is presented to a dog and owner who have overcome obstacles or provide service to their community, organizers said.

-The competition has been held in Petaluma for more than 50 years but is in its 29th year at the Sonoma-Marin Fair.
+The competition has been held in Petaluma for more than 50 years.